AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-the-marketo-on24-adapter/example-on24-event-integration.md

 * **Smart List**

-    * Trigger the campaign based on **Fills Out Form**.
-Be sure to include the landing page that the form lives on by using **Add Constraint**, especially if the form is used on multiple landing pages.
+    * Trigger the campaign based on **[!UICONTROL Fills Out Form]**.
+Be sure to include the landing page that the form lives on by using **[!UICONTROL Add Constraint]**, especially if the form is used on multiple landing pages.

 >[!CAUTION]
 >
 >You must use a Marketo form to register people for the event, or a non-Marketo form with the proper API integration to push registration data to Marketo.
-This is critical to the success of your Event Partner integration. **NOTE**: If you are using a Marketo form on a non-Marketo landing page, your trigger will be **Fills Out Form** with the Form Name.
+This is critical to the success of your [!UICONTROL Event Partner] integration. **NOTE**: If you are using a Marketo form on a non-Marketo landing page, your trigger will be **[!UICONTROL Fills Out Form]** with the [!UICONTROL Form Name].

 ![](assets/image2015-12-22-15-3a50-3a22.png)